soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul3/M3EÜ1_Domänenontologie-Diagramm_en.md

 In this unit, the data model developed in Modules 1 and 2 is visualized as a diagram in Draw.io (Ltd2026drawio).

-The Draw.io diagram created forms the **prerequisite for the (semi-)automated pipeline** for creating a **WissKI Pathbuilder**.
+The Draw.io created diagram forms the **prerequisite for the (semi-)automated pipeline** for the **WissKI Pathbuilder**.

-Visualizing in Draw.io is therefore not only a **visualization exercise**, but also an **explicit modeling step** for **communicating and negotiating modeling decisions and enabling and promoting a shared understanding of semantic structures.**
+Visualizing in Draw.io is therefore not only a **visualization exercise**, but also an **explicit modeling step** for **communicating and negotiating modeling decisions as well as enabling and promoting a shared understanding of semantic structures.**

 ---

 ## Definition

-**Visualization**
+**Visualisation**

-Visualizations are graphical representations of subject matter intended to facilitate understanding.
+Visualisations are graphical representations of subject matter intended to facilitate understanding.

-"In the humanities, visualizations are used as illustrations, as memory aids for known subject matter, in the organization of knowledge, and as tools for insight in the communication and generation of (new) knowledge."
+"In the humanities, visualisations are used as illustrations, as memory aids for known subject matter, in the organisation of knowledge, and as tools for insight in the communication and generation of (new) knowledge."
 (Freyberg2023visual)

-"Visualizations are particularly suitable for learning when the subject to be conveyed has properties that are difficult to communicate verbally."
+"Visualisations are particularly suitable for learning when the subject to be conveyed has properties that are difficult to communicate verbally."
 (Scheiter2021visual)

 They are therefore used alongside knowledge acquisition to make content more concrete and easier to understand and to clarify structures.
 (Levin1987visual)